sahana-iyer/TRIAL/README.md

 # TRIAL 1

-Official trial of how GitHub works.
+Official trial of GitHub and learning how it works!